google-deepmind/torch-distributions/doc/src/index.markdown

 or a new tensor of N rows corresponding to the categories given.

 Note that it is not yet possible to use a result tensor *and* categories at the same time.
 This will be possible once [torch's index() accepts result tensor](https://github.com/torch/torch7-distro/issues/202).

+###Multiple Categorical: mvcat

+Vectorized version of `cat`, where `p` is now a matrix where each row represents a vector of probabilities.
+It samples independently for each row of `p`.

+####mvcat.pdf(x, p, [options])

+Not implemented

+####mvcat.logpdf(x, p, [options])

+Not implemented

+####mvcat.rnd([res|N,] p, [options])

+For each row `r = 1 ...
+R` of the matrix `p`, sample `N = size(res, 2)` amongst `K = 1 ... p:size(2)`, where the probability of category k is given by p[r][k]/p:sum(1).

+Options is a table containing:

+* options.type Type of sampler:
+    - `nil` or `'iid'`: default, i.i.d samples, use linear search in O(N log N + max(K, N)), best when K/N is close to 1.
+    - 'dichotomy': dichotomic search, same variance, faster when small K large N
+    - 'stratified': sorted stratified samples, sample has lower variance than i.i.d. but not independent, best when K/N is close to 1

+Returns a LongTensor vector with R-by-N elements in the resulting tensor. or a new tensor of R rows with N columns corresponding to the categories given.

+Note that `mvcat`, unlike `cat`, only returns tensor of integers: it does not allow for specifying a tensor of categories, to keep the handling of dimensions simple.

 ###Cauchy: cauchy